pkovanen/salesgong/README.md

 An Android application which makes it very easy to implement a sales gong, ie. a sound is played when a new deal is won in the company.

-Download the app from Play market: *insert link here*
+Download the app from Play market: [Google Play](https://play.google.com/store/apps/details?id=zyzzyx.salesgong)

 * Very easy to take into use
 * Serverless